Åbogen

 Åbogen is a village in Eidskog Municipality in Innlandet county, Norway.
-The village is located just south of the municipal border with Kongsvinger and approximately 25 km from the border with Sweden.
+The village is located just south of the border with Kongsvinger Municipality and approximately 25 km from the border with Sweden.
 The village of Matrand lies about 10 km to the south of Åbogen.

 The Åbogen Station is a stop along the Kongsvingerbanen railway line which runs between the Lillestrøm Station in Norway and onwards to the Charlottenberg Station in Sweden.
 The station and related buildings were designed by architect Georg Andreas Bull.
 All the buildings date from its opening in 1865 and are of historical value.